nebtex/vault-migrator/README.md

 full list of storage backends and configuration options: [Vault Storage Backends](https://www.vaultproject.io/docs/configuration/storage/index.html)

-`schedule` is optional for more documentation about is format please check [robfig/cron](https://godoc.org/github.com/robfig/cron)
+`schedule` is optional if is not defined the command will run only once, for more documentation about is format please check [robfig/cron](https://godoc.org/github.com/robfig/cron)

 ## Binaries